ligato/docs/docs/plugins/db-plugins.md

 ### Configuration

-Thew location of the etcd conf file can be defined either by the command line flag `etcd-config`, or by setting the `ETCD_CONFIG` env variable.
+The location of the etcd conf file can be defined either by the command line flag `etcd-config`, or by setting the `ETCD_CONFIG` env variable.

-The configuration options are described in the [etcd conf file][etcd-conf-file] section of user guide.
+The configuration options are described in the [etcd conf file][etcd-conf-file] section of the user guide.

 ### Status Check